michaellperry/CorrespondenceAndroid/readme.md

     * examples/honeydolist/honeydolist
     * correspondence, correspondence_binary, updatecontrols, query, and honeydolist_model

 For that last one, do not check the "is library" box.
+In the honeydolist_model project, you will Need to right-click build.xml and Run As ...
+Ant Build.
+This will generate the model source code.
-Now right-click hoenydolist and Run As Android Application.
+Now right-click hoenydolist and Run As ...
+Android Application.